dataminer-site/dataminer-site.github.io/_posts/2022-03-07-aggregate-hashtable.md

 ---
 layout: post
-title:  "Parallel Grouped Aggregation in DuckDB"
+title:  "Parallel Grouped Aggregation in DataMiner"
 author: Hannes Mühleisen and Mark Raasveldt
 excerpt: DataMiner has a fully parallelized aggregate hash table that can efficiently aggregate over millions of groups.
 ---